-Monitoring of slope movement across the mine site; water levels in the underground mine workings, sediment control pond embankment, and rock dumps; and sitewide water quality relevant to establishing the LPL for uranium was conducted in 2021.
+Monitoring of slope movement across the Site; collection of water levels in the underground mine workings, sediment control pond embankment, and rock dumps; and sitewide water quality sampling relevant to establishing the LPL for uranium was conducted in 2022.

 Installation of an internet-connected weather station was completed in 2020.
 The station monitors air temperature, relative humidity, wind speed and direction, solar radiation, barometric pressure, snow depth, and rainfall.
-The weather station recorded 7.95 inches of precipitation during Water Year 2021 (the monitoring period from October 1, 2020 through September 30, 2021).
+The weather station recorded 10.46 inches of rainfall (not including snow) during Water Year 2022 (the monitoring period from October 1, 2021 through September 30, 2022).